01 of 07

 If you want to soften them even more, transfer them to a large bowl and cover it with a pot lid, aluminum foil, or plastic wrap for these 15 minutes.

-Note that the resting part is the key here.
+Resting is key here.
 You don't need to cover and steam the chiles, as long as you let the chiles sit and cool for about 15 minutes, they will be easy to peel.
 The covering and steaming will continue to cook and soften the chiles, though.Continue to 5 of 7 below.

 05 of 07